RyanM-Ferreira/capybara-cli/README.md

 This Program is a terminal utilitary that makes a capybara say something that you wrote

 ## Running
-after installing it with scoop, or compiling it from the source simply run capybara (argument)
+After installing it with scoop, or compiling it from the source simply run capybara (argument)
 ```bash
 capybara argument
 ```